PoCInnovation/Workshops/software/29.Flask/README.md

 All the required information to install the workshop's dependencies are given in the [SETUP.md](./SETUP.md)

-## Step 1: Create your first endpoint :rocket:
+## Step 1: Create your first endpoint 🚀

 Now that everything is installed, let's create a basic Flask application.
 > Don't worry, Flask is designed for a quick and simple start 😉